nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting an exam from a student: `student -de`
 <details markdown="1">
 <summary>
-Deletes a lesson from the specific student
+Deletes an exam from the specific student
 </summary>

 Format: `student -de PERSON_INDEX EXAM_INDEX`